vargadani500/Backgammon-bot/README.md

 | `summation`             | Defines how often the win/loss record is printed to the console.  | Integer (default: `1`)                                                                            |

 Observing bot vs bot games is also allowed in this way.
+During games like this, you will get messages about your moves warning you, if you try to make invalid moves.
+After one match, a new game starts.
+However, the program stores the results.

 ## Controls